top of page

 DOB Permit Requirements

-• Installing or modifying a kitchen exhaust system often requires a Mechanical Work Permit and DOB filings by a licensed Professional Engineer (PE) or Registered Architect (RA).
+Installing or modifying a kitchen exhaust system typically requires a Mechanical Work Permit.
+Additionally, DOB filings must be completed by a licensed Professional Engineer (PE) or Registered Architect (RA).
+Moreover, commercial kitchen exhaust systems necessitate FDNY review, permitting, and approval.

 Need expert guidance on range hood design or NYC code compliance?
 BUILT Engineers specializes in mechanical system design and DOB/FDNY filings for residential and commercial projects throughout New York City.